-In 2013 Mr. Lehninger recorded the work of American composer Christopher Culpo for Radio France in Paris, conducting the Orchestre National de France and led the Simon Bolivar Symphony Orchestra in Caracas, Venezuela and made a highly praised debut with the Deutsches Symphonie Orchester at the Philharmonie in Berlin, Germany.
+In 2013, Mr. Lehninger recorded the work of American composer Christopher Culpo for Radio France in Paris, conducting the Orchestre National de France.
+He also led the Simon Bolivar Symphony Orchestra in Caracas, Venezuela and made a highly praised debut with the Deutsches Symphonie Orchester at the Philharmonie in Berlin.
 Upcoming European engagements in 2014-2015 include concerts with the Slovenian Philharmonic Orchestra in Slovenia and Austria, the Lausanne Chamber Orchestra and the Lucerne Symphony Orchestra in Switzerland.
 In 2014, Maestro Lehninger substituted Neeme Järvi with the Deutsches Symphonie Orchester, and is invited to conduct a subscription concert in the 2015/16 season.

 Mr. Lehninger was music advisor of the Youth Orchestra of the Americas for the 2007-08 season.
 Placido Domingo serves as artistic advisor for the ensemble, which is composed of 120 talented musicians from more than twenty countries throughout the Americas.
-In summer of 2008, Maestro Lehninger toured with YOA and pianist Nelson Freire in South America, conducting concerts in Argentina, Brazil and Uruguay.
+In summer of 2008, Maestro Lehninger toured with YOA and pianist Nelson Freire in South America.
 Mr. Lehninger also held the Associate Conductor position of the Minas Gerais Philharmonic Orchestra in Brazil.

 Since winning the First Eleazar de Carvalho National Conducting Competition in Rio de Janeiro in 2001, he has led all of the top orchestras in Brazil as well as regular guest conducting in Argentina.
 An alumnus of the National Conducting Institute, he made a successful debut with the National Symphony Orchestra in 2007 at the Kennedy Center in Washington, DC and was invited to conduct the NSO again in the summer of 2008.